Chamber of Deputies

 Interparliamentary cooperation

-The Conference of Community and European Affairs Committees of Parliaments of the European Union (COSAC) meets every six months at the Parliament of the country that holds the rotating six-month presidency of the European Union.
-COSAC can bring contributions it deems useful to the attention of EU institutions.
-In any case, the contributions do not constitute binding recommendations for national parliaments and do not impact on their position.
+The Conference of Parliamentary Committees for Union Affairs of the Parliaments of the European Union meets every six months at the Parliament of the Member State that holds the rotating six-month presidency of the European Union.
+Made up of six-member delegations from the committees with responsibility for EU affairs of each national Parliament plus six representatives of the European Parliament, COSAC may submit any contribution it deems useful for the attention of EU institutions.
+In no case shall these submissions be binding on national parliaments or prejudicial to their policy position.